Hsuning/AlgorithmsNotes/Algorithms/9-Breadth-firstSearch.md

 #Breadth-firstSearch #BFS
 - Use: #Graphs
+- Check if there is a path from A to B.
 - Shortest-path problem: “What’s the shortest path to go to X?”.
-Find the shortest distance between two things
+Find the shortest distance between two things.
+Compared to fastest-path problem.
 	- Write a checkers AI that calculates the fewest moves to victory
 	- Write a spell checker (fewest edits from your misspelling to a real word—for example, READED -> READER is one edit)
 	- Find the doctor closest to you in your network
+- It’s not necessarily the fastest path.
+It’s the shortest path, because it has the least number of segments. #WeightedGraphs #DijkstraAlgorithm
 - Algorithms:
 	1. Model the problem as a #Graphs .
 	2. Solve the problem using breadth-first search: can we get there in 1, 2, 3, 4, ... steps